SimonSubokLee/ston-docs-son/admin/adv_topics.kr.rst

    Multi-domain is advantageous to service expansion.

-If a service is configured with only one domain like (A), there is no way to physically disperse traffics.
+If a service is configured with only one domain like (A), there is no way to physically split traffics.
-The service (B) separates multiple domains and configures separate cache servers to disperse traffic.
+The service (B) separates multiple domains and configures separate cache servers to split traffics.
 However, having multiple domains could be inappropriate in some cases.

 For example, when the traffic is low compare to the size of contents or service update cost is too high, having multiple domain is not adequate.